Holy Trinity Catholic School (2022)

-During WIN Time, students receive targeted intervention, extension opportunities, or additional on grade level practice.
-Some students work in a small group while others work independently and in a variety of different subject areas based on their targeted need.
-Students are placed in four to six week groups based on data analysis from common formative assessments and universal screening tools.
-These groups are mixed grade level and may be led by any teacher in those grades, regardless of who the students’ homeroom teacher may be.
+During WIN Time, students receive targeted intervention, extension opportunities, or additional grade-level practice.
+Some students work in a small group while others work independently and in a variety of different subject areas based on their targeted needs.
+Students are placed in four to six-week groups based on data analysis from common formative assessments and universal screening tools.
+These groups are mixed grade levels and may be led by any teacher in those grades, regardless of who the students’ homeroom teacher may be.
 This allows the collaborative team to discuss who among them has the most effective tools and strategies to meet the group’s targeted area of need.
 This step has taken our PLC to the next level in truly creating interdependence between staff and allows us to truly live the mentally of students being all our kids.

 In a similar fashion, middle school students also have a flex period built into their schedule four days a week to allow for student intervention outside of core instruction.
 During their team time, middle school teachers and interventionists collaboratively discuss student needs based on classroom assessment data to determine who may need reteaching, additional practice, or extension.
 Students are then assigned a location during their flex time.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

 The impact of COVID-19 has shown us just how critical collaboration has become for teacher efficacy.
 After safety, one of the biggest concerns during COVID was how to ensure our collaborative teams could still meet and WIN/Flex Time continues.
 The culture shift from the original “we have to meet” to “I don’t know how I would teach without my team” was obvious.